nikneym/log.lua/README.md

 log.lua
 ====
-Simple logger for simple dutties.
+Simple logger for simple duties.
 Sometimes you may want some colorful output on what you do.

 ![Example Output](https://github.com/nikneym/log.lua/blob/main/test.png)